Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 Buffalo Bill's Hotel & Casino

-Desperado LogoAre you ready for one of the best rides of your life?
-If you're a roller coaster enthusiast then you certainly are.
+Desperado Roller Coaster LogoAre you ready for one of the best rides of your life?
+If you're a roller coaster enthusiast, then you certainly are.

-For a few Stateline is the first chance to drop a quarter in a slot machine, but for thrill ride fanatics, Stateline is home to Desperado, one of the tallest, fastest, longest steel roller casters in the United States.
+For some Stateline is the first chance to drop a quarter into a slot machine, but for thrill ride fanatics, it's home to Desperado, one of the tallest, fastest, longest steel roller coasters in the United States.

 Desperado Hypercoaster First Drop Designed and custom built by Arrow Dynamics of Utah, Desperado is a dramatic contrast to the surrounding landscape.
-Combining the latest roller coaster technology and design techniques, Arrow built a ride that broke nearly every roller coaster record, which is exactly what Primm Valley Resorts wanted to accomplish with this attraction.
-The resort owners weren't looking for an average roller coaster.
-Instead they wanted to give motorists passing by on the nearby Interstate a reason to stop before driving on to Sin City.
+Combining the latest roller coaster technology and design techniques, Arrow built a ride that broke nearly every roller coaster record at the time it opened, which is exactly what Primm Valley Resorts wanted to accomplish with this attraction.
+The resort owners weren't looking for your average roller coaster.
+Instead, they wanted to give motorists driving on the nearby Interstate a reason to stop before continuing on to Sin City.

 Desperado